The New Generation of America First: Why Gen Z Conservatives Are Turning Against the H-1B Illusion

 Building Our Own Innovators: The Investment Blueprint

-Who invests: Redirect the billions collected in H‑1B visa fees into a National Apprenticeship and Innovation Fund, matched by state grants.
-Offer training tax credits for companies that build multi-year apprenticeships leading to permanent jobs.
+Who invests: Redirect H‑1B visa fees into a National Apprenticeship and Innovation Fund, matched by state grants.
+Offer training tax credits for companies that build multi‑year apprenticeships leading to permanent jobs.

-Where it happens: Invest in community colleges, trade schools, and regional R&D hubs tied to industry clusters—semiconductors in Arizona and Ohio, advanced manufacturing in the Midwest, cybersecurity in Texas and Virginia.
+Where it happens: Focus on community colleges, trade schools, and regional R&D hubs linked to major industries—semiconductors in Ohio, advanced manufacturing in the Midwest, and cybersecurity in Texas and Virginia.

 How it works: